The following guidelines reference three audiences:

 - Sites used by current students that require Penn State WebAccess Authentication

-In all cases, the decision of where to host the pages will be made by the campus’s primary web administrator.
-Penn State Altoona's primary web administrator is Jonathan O'Harrow, director of strategic communications.
+In all cases, the decision of where to host the pages will be made by the campus’s primary web administrator, Jonathan O'Harrow, director of strategic communications.

-If the primary audience for a campus-related webpage is internal, the campus’s primary web administrator should be consulted to determine where the page should reside and which parties are responsible for the maintenance of the page and its content.
+If the primary audience for a campus-related webpage is internal, the campus’s primary web administrator should be consulted to determine where the page should reside and which parties are responsible for maintaining the page and its content.

 If it is determined that another platform is better suited to host a page and that individuals other than the campus’s primary web administrator plan to manage the maintenance of the page, the responsibilities of these individuals include the following: